akiomiyao/tif/README.md

       Head of mPing: GGCCAGTCACAATGGGG
       Tail of mPing: AGCCATTGTGACTGGCC
       Size of TSD: 3
-      Because TSD of mPing is too short, extended TIF is recommended.

 For *nDart* transposon of rice (DNA type transposon)